List of Warriors characters: Mapleshade

+Ancient spirit she-cat who haunts the dreams of other cats, particularly Crookedstar and the first Tigerstar.
+She resides in the Dark Forest.

 The Prophecies Begin

-The Prophecies Begin covers events in the story from Into the Wild to The Darkest Hour.
+The Prophecies Begin covers events from Into the Wild to The Darkest Hour.
 It details house cat Rusty's journey from apprentice to leader of ThunderClan.

 Bluestar

 Leader of ThunderClan before Firestar.
-She drowns in A Dangerous Path in the process of luring a pack of dogs away from ThunderClan.
+She was responsible for allowing Firestar to join ThunderClan.

 Cinderpelt

 ThunderClan's medicine cat after Yellowfang.
 She originally trained as a warrior under Firestar, but an accident left her back leg permanently broken, forcing her to become a medicine cat instead.
-She is killed protecting the pregnant Sorreltail during a badger attack on the ThunderClan camp in Twilight, then is reincarnated as one of Sorreltail's kits, Cinderheart.
-Cinderpelt's spirit ultimately leaves Cinderheart to join StarClan in The Last Hope.
+She is killed during a badger attack on the ThunderClan camp in Twilight, then is reincarnated as Cinderheart.
+Cinderpelt's spirit ultimately leaves Cinderheart to join StarClan in The Last Hope, allowing Cinderheart to live her own life.

 Firestar

 Firestar is the main protagonist of The Prophecies Begin.
 Born a house cat named Rusty, he is invited to join ThunderClan after venturing into their forest territory.
-He trains under the mentorship of Bluestar and rises in rank in the Clan to eventually become Clan leader.
+He trains under the mentorship of Bluestar and rises in rank in the Clan to eventually become the leader.
 While a warrior, he exposes former ThunderClan warrior Tigerstar's treachery.
-Early on in his leadership, he goes on a journey to rebuild SkyClan.
-He later mates with Sandstorm and has two kits, Leafpool and Squirrelflight.
-He dies defeating Tigerstar's Dark Forest spirit in The Last Hope.
+He later mates with Sandstorm and has two kits, Leafpool and Squirrelstar.
+He dies defeating Tigerstar's spirit in The Last Hope.

 Graystripe

 Firestar's best friend.
-He mated with Silverstream of RiverClan, with whom he had two kits: Feathertail and Stormfur.
+He was in love with Silverstream of RiverClan, with whom he had two kits, Feathertail and Stormfur.
 He was the deputy of ThunderClan for a time, but after he was captured by humans, his position was revoked.
 He eventually found his way back to the Clans with his new mate, Millie.
-He died in A Light in the Mist while fighting against the Dark Forest.
+He died in A Light in the Mist while fighting against cats of the Dark Forest.

 Sandstorm

-Warrior of ThunderClan and Firestar's mate, with whom she had two kits: Leafpool and Squirrelflight.
+Warrior of ThunderClan and Firestar's mate, with whom she had two kits, Leafpool and Squirrelstar.

 Spottedleaf

 Medicine cat of ThunderClan when Firestar first joins ThunderClan.
-She is murdered early on in the series, but continues to guide Firestar from StarClan.
+She is murdered in the first book of the series, but continues to guide Firestar from StarClan.
 During the Great Battle in The Last Hope, her spirit is killed.

 Tigerstar

-Third deputy of ThunderClan under Bluestar's rule.
-Former ThunderClan warrior and later leader of ShadowClan.
+Main antagonist of The Prophecies Begin.
+Deputy of ThunderClan under Bluestar's rule.
+Former ThunderClan warrior, though after being exiled for attempting to murder Bluestar and usurp power, he becomes leader of ShadowClan.
 He is responsible for bringing BloodClan to the forest, as well as for training cats in the Dark Forest.
-He had four kits, Brambleclaw, Tawnypelt, Hawkfrost, and Mothwing.
+He had several kits, including Brambleclaw, Tawnypelt, Hawkfrost, and Mothwing.

 Yellowfang

 ThunderClan medicine cat after Spottedleaf.
 Former ShadowClan medicine cat, and mother of Brokenstar.
+Prior to serving as a medicine cat she was a warrior, and she was forced to resign due to her ability to feel the pain of other cats.

 The New Prophecy

-The New Prophecy series covers the events from Midnight to Sunset.
+The New Prophecy covers events from Midnight to Sunset.
 It details the Clans' attempt to relocate to a new home around a lake after their old home in a forest was destroyed by humans.